 The Role of Wychall Primary School Council

 At school council meetings, we decide on the most effective ways to change and improve the school and then talk to the people who can help to make it happen.
-The school councillors records ideas, from their peers, in school council files, ready to bring to the next School Council meeting for discussion.
-School councillors regularly share news and information about new initiatives and the important things which are achieved with their classes.
-We hold school council meetings monthly.
+The Wychall Ambassadors run school councillor, they record ideas, from their peers and bring them to School Council meeting for discussion.
+Wychall Ambassadors share news and information about new initiatives and the important things which are achieved within their classes.
 Together we can help Wychall Primary School to continue to grow and succeed.

-School council will be made up of representatives from years 1 - 6.
+School council will be made up of representatives from years 1 - 6 called Wychall Ambassadors.

 The School Council Rules are as follows:

 - follow the school rules and be role models to other pupils